-While there are many cyber security frameworks to choose from, organisations should consider a framework that includes all of their data, privacy, and security objectives.
+While there are many cyber security frameworks to choose from, organisations should consider a framework that includes all their data, privacy, and security objectives.

 Organisations may want to choose a primary framework and then add missing and localised components from other sources (e.g., Australian Privacy Principles (APPs), ACSC's Essential Eight, CPS 234).

 A possible framework to consider, even for industries outside of the energy sector, is the Australian Energy Sector Cyber Security Framework (AES CSF).
 The AES CSF combines elements from the NIST framework, Cybersecurity Capability Maturity Model, APPs and the Essential Eight.
+However, organisations should be careful not to use a framework's implementation maturity as a proxy for their cyber risks.

 The required annual compliance attestation of the Risk Management Program will also need to list the incidents that had a 'significant' or 'relevant' impact on one or more of an organisation's critical infrastructure assets and evaluate the effectiveness of the risk program considering the event.

-Interestingly, the Explanatory Memorandum for the Security Legislation Amendment (Critical Infrastructure Protection) Bill 2022 provides insights on what may be considered a 'significant' or 'relevant' impact [17].
-While this clearly will vary between assets and across sectors, it does include considerations of events with an impact that has caused harm to customers or detrimentally impacted an organisation's information security, including theft or unauthorised access of, sensitive information or personal information.
+Interestingly, the Explanatory

+Memorandum for the Security

+Legislation Amendment (Critical

+Infrastructure Protection) Bill 2022

+provides insights on what may be

+considered a 'significant' or 'relevant'

+impact [17].
+While this clearly will vary

+between assets and across sectors, it

+does include considerations of events

+with an impact that has caused harm to

+customers or detrimentally impacted an

+organisation's information security,

+including theft or unauthorised access

+of, sensitive information or personal

+information.

 This serves as a reminder that a privacy breach, particularly a Notifiable Data Breach under the Privacy Act may have a significant or relevant impact on critical infrastructure and should not be underestimated.
-The privacy breach experienced by Service NSW in 2020 [18] is a recent example of how devastating and damaging a breach can be to individuals (both customers and employees) as well as the associated financial cost and business disruption for the impacted entity.
+The privacy breach experienced by Service NSW in 2020 [19] is a recent example of how devastating and damaging a breach can be to individuals (both customers and employees) as well as the associated financial cost and business disruption for the impacted entity.